HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/authentication.md

 2. In the "New Collection" screen, set the Name as "Domino-REST-API-NewDB".
 3. Switch to the "Variables" tab and add the variables:
    - "HOST" - This should map to the Domino REST API url and should end "/api/v1".
 For example, if you're running Domino REST API locally and with the default ports, this will be "http://localhost:8880/api/v1".
-   - "SETUP-HOST" - This should map to the Domino REST API url and should end "/api/setup-v1".
+   - "SETUP_HOST" - This should map to the Domino REST API url and should end "/api/setup-v1".
 For example, if you're running Domino REST API locally and with the default ports, this will be "http://localhost:8880/api/setup-v1".
 4. Click the "Save" button.

 #### Create Authentication